Mkv (Matroska) file format is generally exported by screen recorders like OBS Studio.

 Does DaVinci Resolve Support Mkv?

-How to Quickly Import Mkv files to DaVinci Resolve?
+How to Import Mkv To DaVinci Resolve?

-- Launch DaVinci Resolve (version 18 or 17.2 onwards) and create a new project (if not already).
+1. Launch DaVinci Resolve (version 18 or 17.2 onwards) and create a new project (if not already).

-- Click on the “Edit” page.
+2. Click on the “Edit” page.

-- Press “Ctrl + i” (or “Cmd + i”) shortcut to import mkv media.
+4. Press the “Ctrl + i” (or “Cmd + i”) shortcut to import mkv media.

-What to Do If DaVinci Resolve Doesn’t Support Mkv files?
+What to Do If DaVinci Resolve Doesn’t Support Mkv Files?

 DaVinci Resolve versions 16, 17, 17.1, etc, don’t support Mkv files natively.
-The best way is to either upgrade to the latest version or convert the mkv format to the one recognized by Resolve, like, Mp4 format with H.264 codec.
+The best way is to either upgrade to the latest version or convert the mkv format to the one recognized by Resolve, like, the Mp4 format with H.264 codec.

 OBS Studio or other screen recorders record video with H.264 codec, wrapped within Mkv file format.
 In fact, mkv is the default output recording format in OBS.